2025

 76” x 121” / 192 cm x 308 cm

-Twenty years of marriage is a kind of labyrinth.
-Not mythic—just long.
-You enter without knowing, thinking it’s a path.
-At some point you realize it isn’t.
-It turns on itself.
+And then it turns on itself.
 The years become a kind of weather.
 Love becomes less a feeling than a choice, made daily, without ceremony.
 The labyrinth doesn’t offer escape; it offers depth.
-You go further in, and with each step you carry more of the other.
+With each turn you carry more of the other.
 There’s no map, only memory.
-You learn to live inside it.
 The real intimacy is in that—getting lost together, and staying.